 This is a small (50-seat) plane, with only one class of service (economy) in a 1-2 configuration.
 The seats were definitely showing their age, but if you have to take a flight on a turboprop, the 1-2 seating is probably the most ideal.
 If you’re flying by yourself and want privacy, you can snag a single seat on the right, while if you’re traveling with someone, you can take a pair on the left.

 The seats themselves weren’t that cramped as far as legroom goes.
 Seat pitch was fair, and I still had room for my knees and my feet, even with a backpack underneath.
 Given that we were seated for less than an hour, I wasn’t able to evaluate cushion comfort.

-The downside of these seats (or not, depending on your point of view) – as you can see from the photo up top, the windows in Row 5 give you an up-close-and-personal view of the propeller.
+There is one downside to these seats (or not, depending on your point of view).
+As you can see from the photo up top, the windows in Row 5 give you an up-close-and-personal view of the propeller.
 While a great seat for aviation enthusiasts, if you’re a nervous flyer, or if you don’t like noise, do NOT sit in this row.
 You’ll hear and feel every noise and vibration from start-up to shutdown.
 It gets especially loud on take-off and initial climb.

-Even with a short 55-minute block time, a drink/snack was offered shortly after reaching 10,000 feet.
+Even with a short 55-minute block time, the crew offered a drink/snack shortly after reaching 10,000 feet.
 The service was quite simple, featuring soft drinks/water and a choice of chips or cookies.
 It’s adequate for such a short flight.

 It’s hard to evaluate service on short flights such as these, but the airberlin FA was pleasant and cheerful, and handled the service efficiently, even offering refills when she came through to pick up glasses.
 That’s about all you can ask for on a puddle jump in coach.